velotraveler/munkisuit/README.md

 any one-off plist changes instead of editing them by hand.
 See the "patches" directory for some examples.

-##SOFTWARE INSTALLATION - EXISTING REPOSITORY
+##Software Installation - Existing Repository
 * Log in as the same user that manages autopkg/AutoPkgr/munki.
 The Munki admin preferences should already point to your repository.
 This user is assumed to be able to sudo to root when needed in order to